InterWorkAlliance/Sustainability/vem/credits/ccp.md

 ## Using CCP

 CCPs can be held for their value or spent to offset reported emissions in either a voluntary or regulated environment.
 When an owner offsets a CCP, it is applied towards an ESG Goal or other target and is retired or burned and cannot be offset again.
 [See ESG Scorecard](../emissions/ESG-Scorecard.md)

+## Issues with CCP

+Narrowing down the list of attributes to cover the majority of demand signal may run into limits when it comes to value variables like:

+- Year scale for Global Warming Potential (GWP) for calculating GHG CO2e:
+  - 100yr GWP vs. 20yr GWP for methane(CH4) that has greater warming potential in the 20yr vs. 100yr GWP.